6 Reasons your Advertising isn’t Attracting Customers

 It’s all about you

 How to correct it: Use the words you and your extensively.
 Create your advertising with a person in mind.
-Relate everything back to how the reader can reduce stress, save or make money, have more time, or feel better.
+Relate everything to how the reader can reduce stress, save or make money, have more time, or feel better.